phsym/prettytable-rs/README.md

 				.build();
 table.set_format(format);
 ```
-Would give a table like the following
+Would give a table like the following:
 ```
 +-------------+------------+
 | Title 1     | Title 2    |